haggen/localthreat/README.md

 You can access the app at http://client-localthreat.localhost and the API at http://api-localthreat.localhost.

-## Manual setup
+### Manual setup

-If you don't have Docker or don't want to deal with proxies you can build and run everything locally.
+If you don't have Docker or don't want to deal with DNS you can build and run everything locally.

-### API
+#### API

 It's a simple web server written in Go that talks JSON.